 Contrary to popular opinion, it’s more than just sausage rolls and pub grub that exist in Outback Queensland, and this list of bistros dish up everything in between.

-12. McGinness Cafe at the QANTAS Founder’s Museum, Longreach
+12. McGinness Restaurant at the QANTAS Founder’s Museum, Longreach

 This award-winning aviation inspired menu puts usual plane food to shame.
 For those taking off early, the McGinness bacon and eggs breakfast can’t be missed, with the option to request hash browns and sausages if you’re looking to add a little excess baggage.
 They also do a $12 roast lunch buffet on a Sunday which draws a crowd, so get in early.